JAMstack-Oslo/org-website/README.md

 ### Giving feedback

-We want to make this event excellent and improve it wherever possible.
+We want to make this group excellent and improve it wherever possible.
 If you have time [tell us](#ways-to-reach-out) what you like and what can be improved, thanks.